forestgrape/coronavirus/5_epidemiological/transmission.md

 * source = faeces [evidence from ] and possibly the lung (calculations are on the way whether the relative humidity in the lung can be low enough)
 * source can also be indirect.
 However one has to keep in mind that for the probability to be in two digit percentages there need to be many infectious particulates in the air.
 ---------------------------------------

 -->

 ### Evidence for the Dry Form Transmission Model

 #### Evidence from Biological Properties
-For severe betacoronavirus diseases nearly always the lower respiratory tract is involved (always in ARDS) (chapter [Disease Pattering](../3_medical/coronavirus_disease_patterns.md)):
+For severe betacoronavirus diseases nearly always the lower respiratory tract is involved (always in ARDS) (chapter [Disease Pattering](../3_medical/coronavirus_disease_patterns.md)).

 As described in [particles deposition](../5_epidemiological/transmission.md#particles-deposition) only aerosols and tiny dry particulates enter the lower respiratory tract, with dry particulates having a higher chance of deposition.
 * [MERS](../2_biological/coronavirus.md#mers-cov) likely requires lower respiratory tract entry for successful infection.
 Lower respiratory tract entry likely is also needed for SARS-Cov-1.
-* There are several [Disease Patterns](../3_medical/coronavirus_disease_patterns.md) observed resulting from SARS-Cov-2 infections and severe Covid is mostly associated with an early lower respiratory tract involvement.
+* There are several [Disease Patterns](../3_medical/coronavirus_disease_patterns.md) observed resulting from SARS-Cov-2 infections and severe Covid is mostly associated with an early lower respiratory tract involvement (early morning saliva, sputum and BALF viral load predict disease progression in hospitalized patients while NPS do not (Chapter [Viral Load](../3_medical/diagnosis_and_viral_load.md))).

 That in swab tests there are viruses in the nose and the mouth is caused by breathing them up and/or local replication.
 * [Kleinstreuer et al](#kleinstreuer-2018) have shown that upon exhale particles are deposited in the nose.